did you know?

 Alternatively choose a baked treat from the giant cake table which you can't miss in the centre of the cafe.
 With it's location directly opposite the river, enjoy the large outdoor eating areas in warmer months.

-Seductive and striking, Mondrian London brings a bold new energy to London's South Bank, blending the style and sophistication of the boutique brand with South Bank’s artistic vibe.
+Seductive and striking, Sea Containers London brings a bold new energy to London's South Bank, blending the style and sophistication of the boutique brand with South Bank’s artistic vibe.

 A four-screen cinema venue showing a huge selection of classic and contemporary films.